Expressive Language

 Expressive language refers to our ability to communicate our needs and wants, thoughts, ideas, and feelings.
-This includes:
+Difficulties can make it challenging to communicate effectively, leading to frustration.

 Comprehensive assessment of expressive communication skills.